 Begin to work on slow, controlled movements that allow you to find your core muscles.
 No crunches or sit ups.
 Without proper awareness these movement can create further muscular imbalance and continued back pain.
 I recommend trying the dead bug exercise, which is explained here.

 #4.
 McKenzie Exercises

 Physical therapists either approve or condemn this method.
-There is no in between.
-After 6 months of pain, the McKenzie extension exercises helped correct my spine and strengthen my back muscles.
+There seems to be no in between.
+After 6 months of pain, the McKenzie extension exercises helped my own pain and strengthen my back muscles.